graphcommons/graphcommons-php/README.md

 ## Usage

-Notice: If any error, all (caller) methods below will throw `GraphCommons\ClientException` due to using `GraphCommons\Client::send()` method that makes call to Graph Commons API.
+Notice: If any error, all (caller) methods below will throw `GraphCommons\ClientException` due to using `GraphCommons\Client::send()` method that makes call to Graph Commons API and throws exception when an error occurres through.
 So please, use `try/catch` blocks while making your calls, not regarding this usage examples.

 ### API Object
 ```php